unikum-sol/brainstem/README.md

 Phase-7a homeostat or the cooperative sleep/wake state as a valid sleep-entry authority, recording which one authorized entry per cycle.

+Phase 7d's candidate pool is composed of three tracks: established anchors, reactivated survivors, and novel hypotheses.
+Reactivation of survivors (hypotheses with 1 or 2, but not yet 3, confirmed reinforced consolidation cycles) uses a persistent, fair, rotating cursor per survival level — a deliberate mechanism directly analogous to synaptic priming/reconsolidation, not a random re-draw from the entire hypothesis population and not an efficiency optimization.
+This is now directly observable in the GUI (see GUI State below).

 ### Efraimidis-Spirakis Sampling / Sigmoid Soft Clipping / E/I Balance

 Both mechanisms are intact.
 The guarded kernel-comparison path used for